 All uphill travelers will be required to obtain an uphill travel pass and carry it on their person at all times and be prepared to present the pass to area personnel upon request.
 The pass is free, valid for the entire season and can be picked up at Guest Services at the Main Base Lodge.
 You must read and agree to the uphill travel rules before accessing designated uphill routes.
 The uphill pass does not include any equipment rentals.
 You do not need to reserve an uphill pass in advance.
 Uphill travel is only recommended during daytime operating hours, and may close at any time due to snow conditions, weather or other unforeseen circumstances.

-Please visit our online trail map or pick up a map at Guest Services as Stratton has designated uphill travel trails.
+Please pick up a map at Guest Services as Stratton has designated uphill travel trails.
 Trails marked with a purple dotted line are the only trails where hiking is permitted.
 Depending on your pace and where you plan to descend, a round trip may take 2-4 hours on average.
 Please plan accordingly with daylight and temperatures.

 Please make sure to check Stratton.com for designated Uphill travel routes.